molecular knot from David Oppenheimer on Vimeo.

 Make the movie using

-.
+ffmpeg.
 If you purchase a license for incentive PyMOL, you can save a movie from within PyMOL proper.
-Since I am using open-source PyMOL, I use the free program, ffmpeg to make my movies from the series of.png
+Since I am using open-source PyMOL, I use the free program, ffmpeg to make my movies from the series of.pngfiles produced by PyMOL.
+The settings I used are included in the script below.

 Molecular Knot Movie